janmotl/linkifier/README.md

-# Estimate Primary & Foreign Keys in a Database
+# Estimate Primary & Foreign Key Constraints in a Database
 Do you need to import CSV files into a database but no one gave you the entity–relationship model to set up the primary and foreign keys?

 Say no more.